jasonraimondi/jasonraimondi.com/content/_index.md

 I work at [@HITRECORD](//twitter.com/hitrecord) as a Senior Software Engineer.

 I have been developing for the web since 2007.
-I've worked on everything from terrible old-school procedural spaghetti :spaghetti: monsters, to MVC frameworks, to 100% tested domain-driven applications.
+I've worked on everything from terrible old-school procedural spaghetti :spaghetti: monsters, to MVC frameworks, to tested, domain-driven applications.
 Early on, I was developing traditional server-rendered PHP applications.
 These days, I can work on whatever you need.

 I have professional experience building modular, horizontally scalable applications.